-RPA is gaining acceptance especially in the finance and telecom industries however we have spoken to a number of executives and there are plenty RPA failure stories, too.
-We outlined some of the most common pitfalls and later explain them in detail:
+Robotic Process Automation (RPA) is gaining acceptance especially in the finance and telecom industries however we have spoken to a number of executives and there are plenty RPA failure stories, too.
+We outlined some of the most common pitfalls, leveraging existing papers on the issue like this one by UiPath.
+We explain these points in detail below:

 - Organizational pitfalls: